Quasicrystal kirigami: Deployable quasicrystal design

-\textbf{The Hamiltonian cycle method}: Our third method which does not require us to add or remove any tiles is based on manipulating the connectivity of the tiles.
+Our third method which does not require us to add or remove any tiles is based on manipulating the connectivity of the tiles.
 Furthermore, it is possible in edge to edge polygonal tilings to optimize expansion by connecting the tiles in a Hamiltonian cycle, which deploys into a single loop of connected tiles.
 We introduce the following graphic-theoretic approach to achieve this.

-Consider the lattice representation of a pattern, i.e. a graph $G$ where the nodes are the tile centers and there exists an edge between two nodes if and only if the two corresponding tiles share a connected vertex~\cite{liu2021wallpaper}.
+Consider the lattice representation of a pattern, i.e. a graph $G$ where the nodes are the tile centers and there exists an edge between two nodes if and only if the two corresponding tiles share a connected vertex~\cite{liu2021wallpaper} (Fig.~\ref{fig:SI_hamiltonian_cycle}(a), left).
 By the Tutte theorem~\cite{tutte1956theorem}, every 4-connected planar graph has a Hamiltonian cycle (i.e. a closed loop that visits all nodes exactly once).
 For all three quasicrystal patterns we consider, note that each tile has at least three sides and there are always some other tiles that share a common vertex with it, making the vertex degree $\geq 4$ for all nodes in the associated graph $G$.
 Although $G$ may not be planar (i.e. there may be edge crossings), one can always consider a subgraph $\widetilde{G}$ of $G$ with a few edges connecting tiles in the same layer removed, thereby avoiding edge crossings while keeping the vertex degree $\geq 4$.
-Consequently, based on the 4-connected planar subgraph $\widetilde{G}$, we can draw a Hamiltonian cycle and hence obtain a deployable structure with all tiles used (see SI Section~S3.3 for more details).
-Fig.~\ref{fig:F3}(a)--(c) show three examples of deployable Penrose, Ammann--Beenker and Stampfli patterns obtained by this method, in which a significant size change can be observed throughout the symmetry-preserving deployment (see SI Video~S9--S11 and Section~S3.3 for more results).
-A physical model of a deployable Ammann--Beenker pattern is shown in Fig.~\ref{fig:F3}(d) (see also SI Video~S12).
+For instance, by removing the edges highlighted in red, we obtain a 4-connected planar subgraph $\widetilde{G}$ (Fig.~\ref{fig:SI_hamiltonian_cycle}(a), right).
+Consequently, based on the 4-connected planar subgraph $\widetilde{G}$, we can draw a Hamiltonian cycle and hence obtain a deployable structure with all tiles used.
+It is noteworthy that such Hamiltonian cycles are not necessarily unique.
+Fig.~\ref{fig:SI_hamiltonian_cycle}(b) shows two different Hamiltonian cycles, which lead to two different deployable Ammann--Beenker patterns.

+Fig.~\ref{fig:F3}(a)--(c) show three examples of deployable Penrose, Ammann--Beenker and Stampfli patterns obtained by this method, in which a significant size change can be observed throughout the symmetry-preserving deployment (see Video~S9--S11~\cite{supplementary}).
+A physical model of a deployable Ammann--Beenker pattern is shown in Fig.~\ref{fig:F3}(d) (see also Video~S12~\cite{supplementary}).
+Fig.~\ref{fig:SI_hamiltonian} shows more examples produced using the Hamiltonian method, with their rotational symmetry preserved throughout the deployment.
+We remark that if the number of tiles is too small, the resulting deployable structures may be with symmetry lost under the deployment (see Fig.~\ref{fig:SI_hamiltonian_symmetry_lost}).